MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 | B | A | $ | A | B | A | A |  2   |
 | B | A | A | B | A | $ | A |  3   |

-We want to find occurences of substring P = ABA.
+We want to find occurrences of substring P = ABA.
 Because BWM(T) is sorted, all rows with P as a prefix will be consecutive.

 First, we find the shortest suffix of P, A.